-Following an 8,800 mile journey from Singapore to Los Angeles, and then 1,800 miles from Los Angeles to Lynchburg, Tennessee, New York Times best-selling author Fawn Weaver began what would become a ten-month long research project uncovering more than 10,000 original artifacts and documents, from five different states.
+Following an 8,800 mile journey from Singapore to Los Angeles, and then 1,800 miles from Los Angeles to Lynchburg, Tennessee, USA Today and New York Times best-selling author Fawn Weaver began what would become a more than 12-month long research project uncovering more than 10,000 original artifacts and documents, from five different states.

 With the assistance of more than 20 historians, archivists, archaeologists, conservators and genealogists, and more than 2,500 hours of collective research, she can confirm without a doubt these four things:

 - Nearest Green was the first master distiller for Jack Daniel Distillery.
 Known in his day as the “head stiller,” the fine whiskey Nearest once made for Dan Call continued years later for his pupil, Jack Daniel.
 And it was a family affair.
 Nearest and his second-born son, George, and his fourth-born son, Eli, worked together on the Call Farm making the whiskey for Jack.
 Sometime after 1881, Jack moved his distillery to its current Cave Spring Hollow location and at least three of Nearest’s children and at least three of his grandchildren went to work for Jack.
-All together, seven generations of Nearest Green’s family have worked for Jack Daniel Distillery (including in St. Louis during prohibition) and three continue to work there to this day.
+All together, seven generations of Nearest Green’s family have worked for Jack Daniel Distillery (including in St. Louis when prohibition took hold of Tennessee 10 years prior to the nation) and three continue to work there to this day.

 - Nearest Green was the wealthiest African-American in Lynchburg, Tenn.
 Immediately following the civil war, Nearest Green was one of the wealthiest men in the area of any race and the wealthiest African-American.
 As it turns out, being known as the best whiskey maker around may have had its perks.
 Pictures of his children and grandchildren paint a very clear picture of a family who did incredibly well for themselves and never allowed the devastation of slavery to tear their family apart.
 That was not the fortune of most slave families, and quite frankly, we have no idea how they did it.
 It’s something that still strikes us as a modern day miracle.